UU-PFAS-Living-Lab/pfas/README.md

 ## Contact

-For questions and support, please contact:
+For questions and support, please contact: Valerie de Rijk (v.derijk@uu.nl)

 ## Acknowledgments

-This package was developed at Utrecht University as part of the PFAS Living Lab initiative.
+This package was developed at Utrecht University as part of the PFAS Living Lab.